STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 This is (sort of) another example of keeping things machine- and human-readable.
 By making `foo.rmd` available, others can see and run your __actual code__.
 By sharing `foo.md` and/or `foo.html`, others can casually browse your end product and decide if they even want to run your code.

 HTML files, such as `foo.html`, are not immediately useful on GitHub (though your local versions are easily viewable).
 Visit one and you'll see the raw HTML.
 Yuck.
 But there is a way to get a preview: <http://htmlpreview.github.io>.
 Expect some pain with HTML files inside private repos.
-When it becomes vital to see proper HTML in its fully glory, it's time to use a more sophisticated web publishing strategy.
+When it becomes vital to see proper HTML in its full glory, it's time to use a more sophisticated web publishing strategy.

 ### Troubleshooting